Natural Iron Chelators For Iron Overload

 Curcumin is a naturally occurring chemical found in Turmeric and is responsible for its yellow color.

-Adding Turmeric to your diet can be really beneficial due to its potent antioxidant, anti-inflammatory, and free radical scavenging properties.
+Adding Turmeric to your diet can be beneficial due to its potent antioxidant, anti-inflammatory, and free radical scavenging properties (Wiley Study on Curcumin).
 Talk to your hematologist about it and see how you can benefit from it.

-You can find it on Amazon or from your local nutrition store.
+You can find it on Amazon or at your local nutrition store.

 IP-6, also known as Phytic Acid, is a naturally occurring component in grains, legumes, and seeds.

 It is a natural antioxidant and has even shown iron chelation properties.
 It is also commonly labeled as an anti-nutrient as it hinders the absorption of minerals like calcium, copper, zinc, and iron from the diet.
-This exact property of IP6 is exactly what is helpful for Thalassemia Major patients.
+This exact property of IP6 is exactly what is helpful for Thalassemia Major patients (NCBI Study on IP6).

-I use Nature’s Way Cell Forté IP-6 & Inositol (affiliate link) and you can easily find it on Amazon or at your local nutrition store.
+I use Nature’s Way Cell Forté IP-6 & Inositol, and you can easily find it on Amazon or at your local nutrition store.

 Tea is my favorite item on this list.
-I have grown to love tea and even now I write this article while having a cup of tea.
+I have grown to love tea, and even now, I write this article while I have a cup of tea.

-It has become essential for me after every meal as it hinders the absorption of dietary iron.
-Even though I can’t quantify the results for myself, but studies have shown that tea has tannins and oxalates which inhibit the absorption of iron.
+It has become essential for me after every meal, as it hinders the absorption of dietary iron.
+Even though I can’t quantify the results for myself, studies have shown that tea has tannins and oxalates, which inhibit the absorption of iron.

 Alternatively, you can add Green Tea Extract to your diet as well.
 If you want a good product, I recommend going for Puritan’s Pride Green Tea Extract.